talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     3. SeparateModifiedInputProcessing.py (now does steps 3, 4, and 5 above)

+TODO: MENTION IN PAPER: Since the IFS solver balances the section allocations when doing them, for each course request in the resolving part, it most probably will have the option to choose from all the sections for the labs of that course (as in the initial solution the allocations were balanced so there should be space in all sections unless num course requests for a course is very close to lab capacity), so we DON'T need to remove/unallocate any allocations for the existing/unchanged course requests in the initial/current solution to free up section space (to give new course requests an opportunity to be sectioned into other sections)

 TODO: new updated input data XML file should not replace old one - create separate ones for each modified Students file